Poor Rabbits | Accessible version and video transcripts

 Introduction

-Poor Rabbits is told by the hapless lagomorphs at the heart of Alasdair Gray’s Poor Things.
+Poor Rabbits is told by the hapless Lagomorphs at the heart of Alasdair Gray’s Poor Things.
 An untold, grass-roots tale of Godlike creatures and Victorian medical experimentation, decoded by archival synaptic technology.

 Characters